-Think of yourself as a detective for your home.
-A crack in the foundation is a major clue, but it’s rarely the whole story.
-To understand what’s really going on, you have to look for other evidence, like doors that suddenly stick, floors that feel uneven, or gaps appearing near your window frames.
-Learning to read these signs is the key to solving the mystery of your home’s health.
-It helps you answer that critical question about foundation cracks when to worry.
-We’ll show you exactly what to look for, from the direction of the crack to its size, helping you connect the dots and decide when it’s time to call in a professional for backup.
+Finding a crack in your foundation is alarming, but are foundation cracks normal?
+Sometimes.
+A crack is a clue, but it’s rarely the whole story.
+To understand what’s really going on, you have to look for other evidence—like doors that suddenly stick, floors that feel uneven, or new gaps near your window frames.
+Learning to read these signs is the key to knowing about foundation cracks when to worry.
+We’ll show you exactly what to look for, helping you identify the foundation cracks to be concerned about and decide when it’s time to call in a professional.
+If you’re already planning repairs, our foundation repair timeline guide explains how long each type of repair takes.

 Key Takeaways